imobanco/django-ufilter/docs/big_picture.rst

 Big Picture
 ===========

-This document explains all of the concepts used in Django URL Filter in context hence providing a "big picture" of how it works.
+This document explains all of the concepts used in Django UFilter in context hence providing a "big picture" of how it works.

 Basics